 The Outdoor Guide is a free online hub for all things walking in the UK, co-founded by the sisters.
 The site provides suggested walking routes along with recommendations for places to visit, experience, eat, drink and sleep along the way.

-Our aim is to encourage people of all ages to get outside and enjoy the natural wonders that are all around us.
+Their aim is to encourage people of all ages to get outside and enjoy the natural wonders that are all around us.
 The Outdoor Guide Foundation is dedicated to many new outdoor enabling initiatives – the first being The Waterproof and Wellies Project for Primary School children, the future generation who need to experience, understand and protect nature,

 Why now?
 During the global pandemic it became clear that we are facing a major health problem, The World Health Organisation has warned of a looming global mental health crisis as a result of Covid-19. ( 1) In regards to young people: